You are worried and bothered about so many things; but only one thing is necessary – Luke 10:41-42

 66 As a result of this many of His disciples withdrew and were not walking with Him anymore.

 Faith is a choice.
-Yet the Father actively works to encourage those who are to adopted into His Forever Family to come to know the Lord Jesus Christ as their Savior and Lord.
+Yet the Father actively works to encourage those to be adopted into His Forever Family to come to know the Lord Jesus Christ as their Savior and Lord.

 Peter understood the full significance of believing in the Lord Jesus Christ.
-The forgiveness of our sins and our eternal redemption are the result of our faith in Him.
+The forgiveness of our sins and our eternal redemption result from our faith in Him.
 There is no other way to come to the Father.

 68 Simon Peter answered Him, “Lord, to whom shall we go?
 You have words of eternal life.